Coat of arms of Vestfold

 The coat of arms of Vestfold alludes to the tradition of the ancient Norwegian Royal house of Yngling originated in Vestfold.
 It is a golden medieval cloverleaf crown on red background.
 It was created by Hallvard Trettebærg and approved on 30.
 January 1970.

+The current coat of arms is a redesigned version of the coat of arms for Vestfold from 1970 until the merger with Telemark in 2020.